 As you grow older, your likelihood of getting male UI increases.
 Your bladder tissue and the surrounding muscles will tend to weaken and become loose with age.
 This makes it more difficult for the bladder to hold an adequate amount of urine for a longer time.

 In older age, you are also more prone to developing health problems related to the prostate, heart, and other organs, which may contribute to your loss of bladder control.
-For these reasons, seniors are at a higher risk and should know about the possible treatments and the availability of urinary incontinence products for men.
+For these reasons, seniors are at a higher risk and should know about the possible treatments.
+And they should inform themselves about the availability of urinary incontinence products for men.

 Obesity or Sedentary Lifestyle

-When you are overweight or obese, your mid-section will bear extra weight, which can put constant additional pressure on your bladder muscle.
+When you are overweight or obese, your mid-section will bear extra weight.
+That can put constant additional pressure on your bladder muscle.
 This will eventually cause the muscle function to weaken, and you may develop male urinary incontinence.

 If your job involves sitting for long hours, or you maintain a sedentary lifestyle, your bladder muscle and tissue will not receive the healthy exercise they should.
 You may also gain weight due to the lack of physical activity and an unbalanced diet.
 These conditions can contribute to the symptoms of urinary incontinence.

 Enlarged prostate or prostate cancer may require surgery, which could have some adverse effects on your bladder function.
-In the absence of treatment, an enlarged prostate may obstruct the urine flow, causing the problem of leakage or a weak stream.
+In the absence of treatment, an enlarged prostate may obstruct the urine flow.
+That would cause the problem of leakage or a weak stream.

 Stress incontinence may sometimes occur after the prostate has been removed to treat cancer.
-An enlarged prostate, clinically known as benign prostatic hyperplasia, is a common condition among older men and should be recognized as a risk factor for male UI.
+An enlarged prostate, clinically known as benign prostatic hyperplasia, is a common condition among older men.
+It should be recognized as a risk factor for male UI.